 ¥500Northwest Kyoto

 Great for late-blossoming varieties of sakura, this UNESCO World Heritage Site is more than picturesque when surrounded by spring blooms.
 Ninna-ji has open grounds, which are usually free to enter; however, during cherry blossom season, there is an entry charge of ¥500.
-Between March 23 and May 6, the temple hosts a flower festival, which also includes exhibitions.
+The temple also hosts a flower festival, which also includes exhibitions.

 Ninna-ji is on the same bus route as the Golden Pavilion from central Kyoto.
 It can also easily be visited alongside Arashiyama, as it is a short walk from a station on the Keifuku Kitano Line, which runs between Arashiyama and Kitano.